fish-shell/fish-shell/doc_src/index.rst

 - ``umask``, the current file creation mask.
 The preferred way to change the umask variable is through the :ref:`umask <cmd-umask>` function.
 An attempt to set umask to an invalid value will always fail.

-- ``BROWSER``, the user's preferred web browser.
+- ``BROWSER``, your preferred web browser.
 If this variable is set, fish will use the specified browser instead of the system default browser to display the fish documentation.

 ``fish`` also sends additional information to the user through the values of certain environment variables.
-The user cannot change the values of most of these variables.
+Most of these variables are read-only and their value can't be changed with ``set``.

 - ``_``, the name of the currently running command (though this is deprecated, and the use of ``status current-command`` is preferred).